ASPIRE RESEARCH ENHANCEMENT GRANTS

 - Statement of support for the project from the department head

-- Research travel information (location and dates) and itemized description of equipment or other expenses
+- Research travel information (location and dates) and itemized description of the equipment or other expenses

 - Requester’s role in the research project